 Whatever way you land on a name, make sure it becomes a part of a conversation, remains relevant and engages members in an authentic and valuable way.
 No matter what sector the co-op operates in, for-profit or not, being present, relevant and valuable are essential ingredients to long term viability.

-Need help coming up with a cool name for your co-op?
+Need help coming up with a cool name?
+It pays to get some help when naming a co-operative.
 We’d be happy to join the conversation.
 Contact us.